 And all of a sudden calling her ‘姐姐’ (jie jie) felt weird.
 Let me explain why.

 Firstly, the age difference is so small it’s practically negligible.
-I’m positive age difference has something to do with this because I have no trouble doing this when it comes to her older sister, who’s about 15 years older than me and whom I was never close to.
+I’m positive age difference has something to do with this because I have no trouble doing this when it comes to her older sister, who’s about 15 years older than me and whom I was never close with.
 I mentioned earlier that for us, we don’t really use these honorific titles with friends, unless they’re like 15-20 years older than us, and even then some people don’t use it.
 But one thing is certain – we don’t use it with peers.

-And that’s what Janis felt like to me, after falling out of touch for several years – an old, distant friend that I don’t really talk to anymore.
+And that’s what Julie felt like to me, after falling out of touch for several years – an old, distant friend that I don’t really talk to anymore.
 She’s lost her ‘big sister’ status somewhere along the way, but customs dictate that I must continue to address her as one.

 It’s like calling a classmate your ‘big sister’.
 It’s awkward.
 But calling her by her first name is out of the question, of course.
 I can picture my mom and my aunts gasping in dismay at the mere notion of it – that’s how rude it is.